 AAdvantage benefits on Alaska Airlines

 Alaska Airlines joined Oneworld in 2021 and has a close partnership with American Airlines.
-Through this partnership, they both offer reciprocal elite status benefits, including upgrades to first class.
+Through this partnership, the airlines offer reciprocal elite status benefits, including upgrades to first class.
 You can expect similar benefits flying on Alaska Airlines that you would receive flying American Airlines.

 Systemwide Upgrades (SWUs)

-Upon reaching set Loyalty Point thresholds — now starting at 175,000 Loyalty Points — AAdvantage members can choose Systemwide Upgrades as a reward.
+Upon reaching set Loyalty Point thresholds (now starting at 175,000 Loyalty Points) AAdvantage members can choose Systemwide Upgrades as a Loyalty Point Reward.
 These can be used to upgrade one cabin class on a one-way itinerary (three segments max) operated by American Airlines.
-Even better, you can apply these to anyone you like — even if you're not flying with them!
+Even better, you can apply these to anyone you like, even if you're not flying with them!

-For example, say you book a one-way economy ticket from Phoenix (PHX) to London (LHR) via Dallas (DFW).
+For example, say you book a one-way economy ticket from Phoenix (PHX) to London (LHR) via Dallas–Fort Worth (DFW).
 If upgrade space is available, you can immediately upgrade your class of service to business class for both segments.
-This would require just one systemwide upgrade since it has only 2 segments on one ticket.
+This would require just one systemwide upgrade since it has only two segments on one ticket.

 Ultra-Frequent Flyers